ADK-OPT/RMD_Flexdashboard/README.md

 - Get average value of certain regular tasks

   ## View
-  view the output in the .html file https://github.com/ADK-OPT/RMD_Flexdashboard/blob/main/PresentationDashboard.html
+  View the output in the .html file by clicking the link AND pressing "Download Raw File". https://github.com/ADK-OPT/RMD_Flexdashboard/blob/main/PresentationDashboard.html